I was told my pain was because I have central sensitisation...now what?

 The underlying factors

-You see, chemical activity within the CENTRAL nervous system or CNS (where the pain associated neuropeptide called substance P is found) is largely influenced by how much threat our primitive and limbic regions of our subconscious brain detects at any one time.
-Our central nervous system/CNS includes all regions of the brain and nerve cells that carry signals for sensory information as well as all of the stored memories, meanings, beliefs and emotional associations.
-Much of our brain is consists of very primitive regions.
-In fact approximately 95% of our brain runs on subconscious patterns of reaction.
-So the vast majority of all brain generated signalling (thoughts, meanings, reactions, behaviours) is automatic and derived from neuronal signalling patterns patterns that our brain has already created/encountered before.
+Chemical activity within the CENTRAL nervous system or CNS (where the pain associated neuropeptide called substance P is found) is largely influenced by how much threat our primitive and emotional subconscious brain senses.
+Your central nervous system includes all regions of the brain and spinal cord that interpret sensory data as well as store subconscious memories, meanings, beliefs and emotional associations.

 This threat detection system is influenced by and has output to another part of the nervous system called the autonomic nervous system (ANS).
-The ANS is made up of nerves that innervate our muscles and organs and respond to the primitive brain’s commands, and more pertinently, contains fibres that send ‘body messages’ of danger back up to the brain.
+The ANS is made up of nerves that innervate our muscles and organs and respond to the primitive brain’s commands, activating a fight, flight, freeze, flop or relaxation response.

 How this all works in a nutshell